cvra/goldorak-operations/README.markdown

 # Dev machine

 ## Installation on the Beaglebone black
-1. Install Ubuntu 14.04 on the laptop.
+1. Install Ubuntu 14.04 on the board.
 The user is assumed to be `ubuntu`
 2. Bootstrap saltstack

     ```